The surgery can trace its roots back until 1870 when it was based at 12 All Saints Green in Norwich, opposite where John Lewis stands today.

 In 1993 the All Saints Green Surgery merged with Hall Road Surgery and moved into purpose built premises in Ninham Street Norwich.

-Dr David Bryce retired in May 2008 which finally brought to and end the 70 year family association with the surgery.
+Dr David Bryce retired in May 2008 which finally brought to an end the 70 year family association with the surgery.

 The Surgery Today

-Dr Darrell would harldly recognise how general practice works in the twenty-first century.
-The surgery now has 6 doctors, 2 nurses, 2 health care assistants and support staff of 16.
+Dr Darrell would hardly recognise how general practice works in the 21st century.
+The surgery now has six doctors, three nurses, two health care assistants and support staff of 14.